-With our Ben Campbell Club Championship on hold for the foreseeable future, we have developed a virtual championship to keep you all involved over the next few months!
+With our most of our Ben Campbell Club Championship events cancelled or on hold for the foreseeable future, we have developed a virtual championship to keep you all involved over the next few months!

 The structure and rules are very similar to our usual Club Championship, but with a few obvious changes to allow us to compete - albeit for fun - under the current restrictions.
 We have a range of distances and terrain across the events, so there should be something to suit everyone!

 16th to 29th June

 Run a 10k route.
 Any route is acceptable.

 Conyngham Hall summer route.
 Please do not run this at 9am on a Saturday.
 Any other time is fine.

 Run a 7k trail route.
 Any off-road route is acceptable.

 Mob Match against Nidd Valley!
 Run a 10k to start and finish in the same place.